sahirug/react-yearly-calendar/README.md

  - `table.calendar td.prev-month`, `table.calendar td.next-month`: classes applied to the days of the previous and next month showed in a month's row to fill it up.
 Day numbers and callbacks are present even in these cells, so we suggest to play with text color to make days less intrusive and add `pointer-events: none` to prevent clicking.
  - `table.calendar td.selected`: the currently selected day
  - `table.calendar td.bolder`: the days which are Sundays
+ - `table.calendar td.range`: the days in the selected range
+ - `table.calendar td.range-left`, `table.calendar td.range-right`: the left and right boundaries of the selected range
+____

  - `div.calendar-controls`: the main CalendarControls container
  - `div.calendar-controls .current-year`: the current year